Hitesh-2k20/demo-git/README.md

 # demo-git
-for study of git and git-hub
+for study of git and git-hub.